hucker/pathql/README.md

 ### File Actions

 PathQL provides utilities for batch file operations on lists of `pathlib.Path` objects (or `ResultSet`).
-You can use a query to select files, then copy, move, or delete them:
+You can use a query to select files, then copy, move, delete or zip them:

 ```python
 from pathql.actions import copy_files, move_files, delete_files